On Church Governance: Elders, Overseers, and Pastors

 At Bridgeway, we believe the Bible teaches that each local church should be governed by a plurality of male Elders.
 Numerous texts support this conclusion, such as Acts 11:29-30; 14:23; 17:17, 28; Phil.
 1:1; 1 Thess.
 5:12-13; 1 Timothy 3:1-7; 5:17-20; Titus 1:5-9; Hebrews 13:17; James 5:13-14; and 1 Peter 5:1-5.

 There is no indication in Scripture that a local church was to be governed by a single elder or pastor.
-The consistent NT witness is that each church was under the oversight of a plurality of elders/bishops.
+The consistent New Testament witness is that each church was under the oversight of a plurality of elders/bishops.

 Contact An Elder